 fbpx Skip to main content

-Magic mushroom Spores.
+Mushroom Spores.
 They’re everywhere.
 But are they a threat to you?
 Recent research has thrown light on a disturbing fact.
 Not all spores are harmless passengers in our environment.
 Some, like those from the mold Aspergillus fumigatus, bring health risks right into our homes and workplaces.

 With nearly half of US houses showing significant mold levels and a notable connection between mold exposure and respiratory issues, it’s clear: spores can be harmful.
 This revelation isn’t just about the molds but extends to other dampness-related microbes and biotoxins that compromise indoor air quality.
 Understanding the impact of spores on human health is crucial, especially when up to 21% of asthma cases might be linked to mold exposure.
 Let’s dive deeper into how these microscopic entities affect us and what that means for your well-being.